 The case is now with the Court of Appeals.
 On June 5, 2012, Foxchit filed its Appellant's Brief.
 On August 9, 2012, JGMI, et.al. filed their Appellees' Brief.
-We are waiting for the Decision from the Court of Appeals in relation to the appeal of Foxchit.
 To date, JGMI is still waiting for the final decision of the Supreme Court regarding this case.

-Jolliville Holdings Corporation vs. Philippine British Assurance Co., Inc.; Civil Case No. 04-1051, Regional Trial Court, National Capital Judicial Region, Branch 143, Makati City
+2. Jolliville Holdings Corporation vs. Philippine British Assurance Co., Inc.; Civil Case No. 04-1051, Regional Trial Court, National Capital Judicial Region, Branch 143, Makati City